 Yes, however there are patches of dead zones in some areas

-The Nature Conservancy of Canada manages the Grand Codroy Estuary Nature Reserve, which is a collection of properties around the Grand Codroy River totaling 262 hectares (647 acres).
-A well-maintained trail accessible from the Codroy Valley Wetland Interpretation Centre provides access to one piece of the nature reserve.
+The Nature Conservancy of Canada manages a number of reserves in Southwestern NL including the Grand Codroy Estuary Nature Reserve, which is a collection of properties totaling 262 hectares bordering the Grand Codroy River and Estuary.
+A well-maintained trail accessible from the Codroy Valley Wetland Interpretation Centre provides access to one piece of this nature reserve.